NOH-Modular/Files/README.md

 # Product-Files
-Files for the NOH-Modular products
+This repository holds the product files of the NOH-Modular products licensed under a CC BY-SA 4.0 license.